martinthomson/http2-client-certs/draft-bishop-httpbis-http2-additional-certs.md

 already connected, it MAY check whether the TLS certificate provided contains the new origin as well, and if so, reuse the connection.

-If not, but the server has advertised support for HTTP-layer certificates (see {{setting}}, the client MAY also send a `CERTIFICATE_REQUEST` frame {{http-cert-request}} on stream zero requesting a certificate for the desired origin.
+If the TLS certificate does not contain the new origin, but the server has advertised support for HTTP-layer certificates (see {{setting}}, the client MAY also send a `CERTIFICATE_REQUEST` frame {{http-cert-request}} on stream zero requesting a certificate for the desired origin.
 A client MAY send multiple concurrent `CERTIFICATE_REQUEST` frames for different origins.
 The server responds to each with a series of `CERTIFICATE` frames containing the relevant certificate chain, if it possesses such a certificate.
 If not, the server responds with an empty `CERTIFICATE` frame.

-In this case, or if the server has not advertised support for HTTP-layer certificates, the client MUST establish a new TCP connection to the desired origin, requesting an appropriate certificate at the TLS layer, before sending any requests for resources in that origin.
+In this case, or if the server has not advertised support for HTTP-layer certificates, the client MUST NOT send any requests for resources in that origin on the current connection.

 ## Server announcement of additional certificates